svylabs/stablebase/WHITEPAPER.md

 The CRR selected by the user will also determine the order of redemption, if and when the redemption happens.
 The lowest CRR Safes are the first to be redeemed, and the Safe that is redeemed will also forfeit CRR reserves of an equivalent amount of SBD redeemed, which will be distributed to the rest of the reserves at stake.
 This mechanism prevents the CRR being too high nor too low.
 Thus redemptions, just like Liquidations are heavily penalised in StableBase protocol.

 ### Incentives
-1. A fee of 0.5% is charged during Liquidation, and will be rewarded to Reserve depositors in proportion to their stake.
+1. A fee of 0.5% is charged during Liquidation, and will be distributed to the proportionally in the Reserve Pool.
 2. During redemption, a fee of an equivalent amount of the SBD redeemed, upto a maximum value equal to the reserve deposit amount is withheld from the Safe that is being redeemed and distributed to other depositors in proportion to their stake.

 # Unique Features